Race and health in the United States: Trends in admission

 Flores and Combs (2013) detail the barriers at the organizational level when it comes to recruiting minority applicants.
-Organizations, such as nursing schools, tend to operate on “normative actions.”
+Organizations, such as nursing schools, tend to operate on "normative actions."
 As a result, societal stereotypes became so instilled within the culture of organizations that it becomes difficult to change the climate of the organization.
 For long as history has existed, stereotypes of minorities have placed their roots into society and many still that hold true today.
 Because of this, many organizations tend to still display varying levels of both intentional and unintentional biases toward minorities (Flores & Combs, 2013).
 For example, it explores the field of nursing.
 Nursing is one of the many healthcare careers where acceptance into school is very competitive.
 In the year 2006, minority applicants had an only 40% chance of being accepted into nursing school compared to over 85% of white applicants.
 Acceptance rates for minority applications have improved only slightly since 2006.

 Data from the American Medical Association indicates that the combined percentage of minority groups entering medical school such as African Americans, Native Americans, Latino backgrounds make up 31%.
 However, out this 31% about 15% are current medical school applicants, 12% become medical school graduates, while only 6% become practicing physicians, and it unclear what happened to the other 6%.

-Increasing minority representation in medicine

-Students interested in pursuing a career in medicine need to be reminded that a career in medicine takes time and a substantial financial investment where the revenue will be returned later down the line.
-More early exposure programs targeted to underrepresented groups in high school would help, since early exposure has been linked to an increase of applications to medical school.
-In these programs, students build their resumes while also establishing professional connections.
-Finally, admissions policies should be revised to create more diverse medical school classes rather than relying exclusively on academic achievements.
-As a result of this, helps to increase cultural competence within healthcare where providers have the opportunity to learn from colleagues of different ethnic and cultural backgrounds in order to care for patients from different backgrounds.
+One of the key issues is that the medical field is still struggling to reflect the diversity of the country.
+Even though applications from underrepresented groups—like Black, Hispanic, and Native American students—have gone up over the years, they still haven't caught up to the overall population growth.
+A big part of the problem is that many of these students don't get access to the same early educational opportunities as their white peers, which puts them at a disadvantage from the start.

+Biases—both intentional and unintentional—within admissions systems make things worse.
+Long-standing stereotypes about people of color still show up in school and workplace policies, whether it's obvious or not.
+For instance, studies have shown that minority applicants to competitive healthcare programs like nursing face lower acceptance rates than white applicants, and the gap hasn't narrowed much over time.

+Even when students from underrepresented groups enter medical school, not all of them make it through the entire pipeline.
+For example, while around 31% of incoming med students may be from minority backgrounds, far fewer go on to graduate and become practicing doctors.